 · Herbal tea

 · Zero-sugar sports drinks

 · Plant-based milk

 There's been some debate over whether coffee and other caffeinated beverages count toward your hydration goals, since they've been put under the dehydration column for years.
 But it turns out that may be misguided.
 A 2014 study in the journal PLoS One found no evidence of dehydration with moderate daily coffee intake, even with regular exercise, and that it may even have similar hydrating qualities to water.

 With alcohol, however, there's no debate.
 Research suggests alcohol increases risk of dehydration because it's a diuretic, which means you have greater urine output that is difficult to replenish while you're having cocktails.
 That means if you're planning on having a drink or two in the evening, be sure to boost your hydration beforehand, sip on water between drinks, and replenish the next day, Sackmann suggests.

 Apart from alcohol, fluids from food and non-water beverage sources represent about 20 percent of your hydration needs.
 Sackmann says the best sources to replace electrolytes and hydrate naturally are bananas, potatoes, watermelon, spinach, blueberries, broccoli and grapefruit.

-Hydration doesn't need to feel like doing algebra.
-Sackmann suggests just being more aware of getting water and replenishing foods throughout the day, and to increase that effort based on how much you exercise.
+Hydration doesn’t need to feel like doing algebra.
+Sackmann suggests just being more aware of getting water and replenishing foods throughout the day and increasing that effort based on how much you exercise.